Information about ETUQ

 Admission notice will be sent seperatly.

 See the Swedish Occupational Therapists' rules for admission regarding members/non-members of the union and cancellation rules.
-(In Swedish, please contact firstname.lastname@example.org if you need the information in English.)
+(Infomation in Swedish, please contact firstname.lastname@example.org if you need the information in English.)

 995 SEK without tax, for members of the Swedish Association of Occupational therapy, including Swedish and English manual.